Project 1: The Basics - First Steps

 By completing this project, you will:

-3. Inspect variables, arguments, and stack frames.
+3. Inspect local variables, arguments, and the call stack.

 2. Theoretical Foundation